dmcleish91/yata/README.md

 Stay tuned for updates and new feature rollouts!
 We’re building a better way to manage your tasks — one update at a time.

-🛠️ Built with ❤️ by the Todo App Team
+🛠️ Built with ❤️ by Dwight